tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_required_keys.md

 ### Request Parameters

-The `get_required_keys` method necessitates the following parameters in the request body:
+The `getRequiredKeys` method necessitates the following parameters in the request body:

 - `transaction` (object, required): The transaction object that needs to be signed.
 - `availableKeys` (Array of strings, required): The array of available public keys.